gazpachu/joanmira/pages/work/2009-12-13---busaf/index.md

 ![](/work/busaf/images/1.png)

 As part of my partnership with WebsiteProfesional.com, I built a Joomla website for Busaf Asesores Técnicos.
-It's an standard corporate website with contact form and mostly static pages.
+It's a standard corporate website with a contact form and mostly static pages.